Operation Bayonet (darknet)

+This notice was left on the Tor hidden service after AlphaBay raid.

 Operation Bayonet was a multinational law enforcement operation culminating in 2017 targeting the AlphaBay and Hansa darknet markets.
 Many other darknet markets were also shut down.

 Methodology

 Investigators from several law enforcement agencies including the FBI, DEA, and Europol located Canadian Alexandre Cazes, the alleged founder of AlphaBay, due to a series of operational security errors: